Deadly car blast in Turkey kills nine, injures 100

 The Kurds are Turkey's largest ethnic minority.
 For much of the 20th century, the state oppressed this community.

-Idris Baluken, a member of HDP and a member of the Turkish Parliament, said, "This is an attack on Kurdish identity and dignity.
+Idris Baluken, a member of HDP and a member of the Parliament, said, "This is an attack on Kurdish identity and dignity.
 This attack is no different then any attack on Kurdish officials in the last 100 years."